dtk/dtk-getting-started-examples/example-services/spark/scenarios/01_SpinningUpNewService/01_InstallServiceModule.md

 install bigtop:spark

 ```
-List the service modules to show the installed service module and then navigate to the component module context to show the component modules that get installed as dependencies when installing the service module
+List the service modules to show the installed service module and then navigate to the component module context to show the component modules that get installed as dependencies when installing the service module.
 ```
 ls
 cd /component-module